 This is a laid back and friendly place.
 I went ashore and had a nice cold beer in the shade of a waterfront establishment.
 I then took a little exploratory walk.
 Other than the expanded harbor, little has changed since our last visit some 10 years ago.
 A small day-trip boat came next to Thetis.
 Her crew of father, mother, and teenage daughter could not have been friendlier.
 They not only let me use their hose to wash down Thetis, but invited me aboard for a raki.
 The only problem here so far are the large number of flies.

 Back on board, while I was getting ready to retire, a crew ashore had erected a large screen onto which they projected a movie.
-Fortunately, either their large loudspeakers were not set at too high volume or I was so tired, and I had no trouble falling asleep.
+Fortunately, either their large loudspeakers were not set at so high a volume or I was too tired, so I had no trouble falling asleep.
 My plan is to have an early start tomorrow and go to Samos.

 Wednesday August 11, 2004 Day 22